-STANDARD 51.3 The agency has a written directive that specifies the information to be recorded at the time evidentiary photographs are taken.

-Commentary: The intent of this standard is to have a photograph/video log to verify a true representation of an incident and to follow legal/court standards.
+OPERATIONS STANDARD 51.3 The agency has a written directive that specifies the information to be recorded at the time evidentiary photographs are taken. e intent of this standard is to have a photograph/video log to verify a true presentation of an incident and to follow legal/court standards.